On this page

 These steps are especially important due to the need to respond quickly to prevent the spread of COVID-19 and the increased risks that come with working remotely.
 These increased risks result from limited face to face interaction between staff and clients and the use of technologies to do business.

 If an employee or volunteer tells you they have tested positive to COVID-19, how should you treat this information?

 If an employee tests positive to COVID-19, the employer and employee must follow the latest government-issued guidance, including any exclusion or self-isolation requirements, to limit the spread of the virus.

-For more information, visit the Australian Government's Department of Health website, or call the National Coronavirus Health Information Line on 1800 020 080 for general advice or healthdirect on 1800 022 222 if a person has symptoms.
+For more information, visit the Australian Government's Department of Health website.
 Each state and territory government health agency also has its own website for localised information.

 Strict privacy obligations apply when handling employee data, especially health information.
 Although these obligations are balanced against the need to provide a safe workplace, you should take care to protect the affected employee's privacy while notifying others of the risk of transmission.

 Importantly, the Privacy Act is not intended to prevent critical information sharing and, provided they take some simple steps, organisations can comply with their privacy obligations while managing its response effectively.